safeboot/safeboot/README.md

 My name is Safeboot (also known as Jake or Sanjin Brajević) and I am a full-stack web developer.
 I enjoy Laravel and JS.
 I am also the creator of projects such as [aurora](https://auroracloud.gg) and Kyoto.
 I started programming with HTML and CSS and now I work fully in Laravel and JS but I am not afraid of testing my horizons.

 - 📁 Full-stack Laravel developer
-- 🎨 Enjoyer of Tailwind CSS and Electron.js
+- 🎨 Enjoyer of Tailwind CSS and Tauri
 - 🌇 Working as a Full-stack web developer

 ---